Tea culture: Argentina

-While Argentina is mainly a coffee culture due to its roots in Spain and Italy, Argentina shares in the unique mate culture of the Rioplatense region.
+While coffee is more popular than tea in Argentina due to masification of the coffee industry in the 20th century, Argentina shares in the unique mate culture of the Rioplatense region.
 Argentines are known for carrying around a mate, or gourd, and bombilla, a special straining straw, to share mate with friends, family, and strangers throughout the day.
 The tea itself is known as yerba mate.

 Brazil

 Brazilian tea culture has its origins with the infused beverages or chás ([ˈʃas]), made by the indigenous cultures of the south region.
 It has evolved since the Portuguese colonial period to include imported varieties and tea-drinking customs.
 There is a folk knowledge in Brazil which says that Brazilians, mainly the urban ones, have a greater taste for using sugar in teas than in other cultures due to the lack of habit to unsweetened drinks.

 Chile

-Chilean tea consumption per capita ranks amongst the highest in the world and is by far the highest within Latin America.
+Chile tea consumption per capita ranks amongst the highest in the world and is by far the highest within Latin America.
 Chile's tea culture draws back to both English immigration and the general Anglophilia within the Chilean elites during the 19th century, with consumption of the drink spreading quickly among all social classes as inexpensive alternatives reached the market.
 Besides black and green tea, Chileans often store herbal infusions, such as chamomile and matico.
 Although there is not a fixed moment of the day for tea consumption (it being a common breakfast alternative to coffee and also a regular after-lunch staple), it is most commonly associated with the late afternoon meal of the once (lit. 'elevenses' in Spanish, though contrary to most variations of the meal it is not a morning snack), which most Chileans report as having instead of dinner.